Home

 Campo Vaccino (1765)

-La Città Leonina (The Vatican City) che si vede colla Basilica Vaticana, Ponte e Castel S. Angelo (1765)
+La Città Leonina (Vatican City) che si vede colla Basilica Vaticana, Ponte e Castel S. Angelo (1765)

 La veduta della Basilica di S. Maria Maggiore dalla parte verso le Quattro Fontane (1771)

-La veduta della Basilica di S. Paolo fuori delle Mura ed adiacenze dal Monte Aventino, e dal Fiume Tevere (1771)
+La veduta della Basilica di S. Paolo fuori delle Mura dal Monte Aventino e dal Fiume Tevere (1771)

 Overall view of the etching and location of the enlarged sections

-Città Leonina (Leo's City) is a reference to Pope Leo IV, who first built walls to protect the basilica and the nearby area.
+Città Leonina (Leo's City) is a reference to Pope Leo IV, who first built walls to protect the Vatican area.

 Vasi placed between the etching and the dedication a sentence from Propertius' Elegies (Book III 2.2).